general information

 back

-At the end of the first (in Year 3) and second periods (in Year 6) pupils could decide whether or not to undergo the NAK voluntarily.
-At the end of Period 1 they took tests in mother tongue and Mathematics and at the end of Period 2 in mother tongue, Mathematics and a modern foreign language (English or German).
-Results of the assessment gave additional information to schools, pupils and their parents on the pupils' achieved knowledge and had no influence on the final grade in individual subjects or the pupils' general achievement.
+At the end of KS1 (Year 3, age 9) and KS2 (Year 6, age 12), pupils took SATs on a voluntary basis.
+At the end of KS1, pupils sat tests in Slovene and Mathematics, and at the end of KS2, tests in Slovene, Mathematics and a foreign language (English or German).
+SATs results provided additional information for schools, pupils and their parents on pupils’ achievements and had no bearing on the final grade in a subject or on pupils’ general academic achievement.

-At the end of Period 3 (in Year 9) a Final Examination of Knowledge of Pupils (FEKP) was held; it was compulsory for all pupils.
-Pupils took tests in Slovene, Mathematics and either a modern foreign language or another optional subject.
-FEKP assumed the role of assessment of knowledge as its results were used to form final grades in the nine-year primary education programme and was one of the criteria for enrolment into secondary schools with limited enrolment.
-Pupils who did not take FEKP could not finish their nine-year primary education.
+At the end of KS3 (Year 9, age 15), SATs were compulsory for all pupils.
+Pupils sat tests in Slovene, Mathematics and a foreign language or another optional subject.
+Here, SATs were used to evaluate pupils’ knowledge and the results had bearing on the final grade in a subject, being used as one of the criteria for enrolment in secondary schools with restricted admission.
+Pupils who did not take SATs did not complete primary education.

 back